zlpure/CS231n/README.md

 ## My Solution of Assignments of CS231n Winter2016
-This is my solution of trhree assignments of CS231n Winter2016.
+This is my solution of three assignments of CS231n Winter2016.
 [CS231n: Convolutional Neural Networks for Visual Recognition Winter2016](http://cs231n.stanford.edu/2016/) is a classical class, which teaches you to implement, train and debug your own neural networks via python package numpy on Cifar10 datasets